Top Layers Need Balanced Feed 🐔

 Check what the crude protein levels are and what ‘type’ of protein it is.
 You might be surprised to find that some of the feeds out there have lower levels of crude protein in them and many are all vegetable based.
 Cheap feed with the lower levels of crude protein, especially vegetable based proteins, will not give your hens what they need to be top producers.
 Feed should also be labelled complete or incomplete as some feeds are only supplement feeds and need to be feed out in conjunction with other feed.
 Sometimes that elusive word ‘free range’ is used to describe the type of feed …often this feed is low in protein and expects your hens to get their protein top up elsewhere and not from within the bag!
 So next time you go to buy your chook feed stop for a moment, turn the bag over, read the label and ask “Am I feeding my chooks the right stuff!”

 It is a false economy to think that buying cheap feed, or just feeding out kitchen scraps or grains or leaving your chooks to forage will be sufficient to provide you with lots of lovely fresh protein-rich eggs.
-So remember feeding your chooks a quality nutritionally balanced poultry feed all year round is essential so they can be well feathered, top producing layers!
+Feeding your chooks a quality, nutritionally balanced poultry feed all year round is essential so they can be well feathered, top producing layers!

 Remember, Chickens are Omnivores!